Stopping Nuisance Phone Calls on Your Mobile

 Companies that use automated systems to ring you sometimes experience problems with those systems connecting to the other end.
 Fortunately, Ofcom monitors these kinds of things and may take enforcement action, including fining the company up to £2 million.

-If you receive an abandoned or silent call, you should attempt to discover who is behind it by dialing 1471.
+If you receive an abandoned or silent call, you should attempt to discover who is behind it by dialling 1471.
 If you do not want to receive phone calls from this caller, ask to be placed on the “do not call” list.
 If they persist, you may contact the TPS to request removal and Ofcom to file a complaint.

 Try to remember as much as you can about the call, including the times when the company rings you, how many times they’ve called, and over what period of time you’ve received abandoned calls.